 Become a Friend of the EJC Arboretum

-To become a Friend of the EJC Arboretum with membership privileges of discounts at EJC Arboretum sales and reduced admission in American Public Gardens Association member gardens, donate $35 or more.
+To become a Friend of the EJC Arboretum with membership privileges of discounts at EJC Arboretum sales and reduced admission in American Public Gardens Association member gardens, donate $25 or more throughout 2014.
 If a greater contribution is intended while browsing today or at any time, click the 'Give Now' button on the left to donate using a charge card.
 Online giving is appreciated in any amount.
 For gifts of $1,000 or more, a brass engraved leaf in your, a loved one's, or a business name will be added to a donor plaque in the Frances Plecker Education Center so EJC Arboretum visitors will know of your generosity.

 Memorial Trees and Benches